 Finally, keep them protected, especially when traveling.
 There’s nothing worse than losing a jar to slippy fingers or a bout of clumsiness.
 Always store them on sturdy shelves.
 If losing one jar is bad, imagine losing all your jars to poor shelves.

 We can a lot of food.
-From fruit, to veggies, to meats, to full meals such as soups.
+From fruit to veggies to meats, to full meals such as soups.
 Each one is rewarding in its own way.

 The fruits, veggies, and meats are building blocks to complete meals.
 They help us bring healthy food with a known history into our kitchen.
 They also allow us to extend our garden’s bounty beyond the normal harvest.

-There is a satisfaction in cooking with your own ingredients.
+There is a satisfaction in cooking with your own food.
 You know where they came from.
 You know what is in them.
 This not only adds a personal seasoning to each meal, but it also raises our level of self-sufficiency.

 Canning an entire meal also adds a level of convenience to our lives.
 Not only does a jar give us a healthy meal, but it frees up just a little more time in our busy lives.

 Give this soup a try.
 I’ll bet that you’ll not only enjoy the canned product, but you’ll also make another, even larger batch.
-Since nothing beats a warm bowl of soup on a cold winter night!
+Since nothing beats a warm bowl of soup on a freezing cold winter night!